 - safety glasses (optional)

 These step-by-step instructions are here to help you visualize how to make these fun Borax ornaments.
 Please scroll down to simply print them out!

 Step 1: Build Ornaments

 Make snowflakes or other fun winter shapes with your pipe cleaners.

 I cut a pipe cleaner into 4 equal-sized pieces.
-Placed them to a snowflake and twisted them in the center to hold them together.
+Placed them onto a snowflake and twisted them in the center to hold them together.

 Step 2: Add Shapes

 Now you can hang each shape in a jar, with the floss or string, and use a pencil to hold the string above the jar.